DeCarvalhoBruno/lti-wp-seo/readme.txt

 When resources have been copied, the plugin can be activated by looking for a "LTI SEO" entry in the plugins page and clicking on **"Activate"**.

-Configure the options through Settings->LTI SEO.
+Configure the options by locating our logo at the bottom of the admin sidebar.
 Note that **by default, no header tags are added to the page**.
 LTI SEO will only add content that you activate in the LTI SEO options page.

 Clicking on the **"Deactivate"** button will disable the user profile fields and the post editing box information associated with the plugin.
 The **"Delete"** button will remove any LTI SEO related field in the database.